 In Coverage's cell weighting methodology, we assign each In-Tab diary or PPM panelist a weight.
-In Diary-measured counties, we determine this weight by dividing that cell's population by that cell's In-Tab.
-In PPM-measured counties, we determine this weight by dividing that cell's population by that cell's Unique Weekly Qualified In-Tab (adjusted for the number of weeks each panelist was In-Tab).
+In Diarymeasured counties, we determine this weight by dividing that cell's population by that cell's In-Tab.
+In PPMmeasured counties, we determine this weight by dividing that cell's population by that cell's Unique Weekly Qualified In-Tab (adjusted for the number of weeks each panelist was In-Tab).

-We use ethnicity as a weighing variable in all counties to which we applied an ethnic control to all surveys or report periods (as applicable) for the whole of the fieldwork year.
+We use ethnicity as a weighing variable for every county or county equivalent which we applied an ethnic control for all surveys or report periods (as applicable) for the whole of the fieldwork year as long as each ethnicity within the county receives a minimum of 30 In-Tab.